Melopita is a traditional Greek Honey Cheesecake coming from Sifnos Island, in the Cyclades.

 - Grease a 24 cm diameter round baking tin with butter and sprinkle the semolina or flour to coat the baking tin and the sides.

 - Mix the cheese with a hand mixer or blender, until it breaks into smaller pieces.

 - Add the eggs gradually, mixing until it becomes smooth and creamy.

 - Add the honey and mix.

-- Transfer the mixture into a food processor and process to break any lumps and make the mixture smooth and creamier.
+- Add the zest, cinnamon, corn flour, salt and vanillin and mix until combined.
+(If you don’t have hand blender, transfer the mixture into a food processor and process to break any lumps and make the mixture smooth and creamy).

 - Empty the mixture in the prepared baking tin.
 Fill the pan to about 2 - 3 cm